swisstxt/cloudstack-nagios/README.md

 # Cloudstack Nagios

 Cloudstack Nagios helps you monitoring your Cloudstack environment with Nagios.
-Cloudstack Nagios uses the Cloudsdtack API to collect information about system vm's and cloudstack ressources.
+Cloudstack Nagios uses the Cloudstack API to collect information about system vm's and Cloudstack ressources.

+The following checks are supported:
+  * system and network checks for virtual routers
+  * storage pool capacity checks
+  * global zone capacities

 ## Prerequisites